 Duck-shaped cyclic voltammogram.

-Cyclic voltammetry is an electrochemical technique used to measure the current response of a redox active solution to a linearly cycled potential sweep.
+Cyclic voltammetry is an electrochemical technique used to measure the current response of a redox active solution to a linearly cycled potential sweep using a potentiostat.
 It is a useful method if you need to quickly find information about the thermodynamics of redox processes, the energy levels of the analyte and the kinetics of electronic-transfer reactions.
+This is important in the characterization of conductive polymers, battery materials, supercapacitors, and fuel cell components.

 Like other types of voltammetry, cyclic voltammetry uses a three-electrode system consisting of a working electrode, a reference electrode, and a counter electrode.